arnold2957/generate_music_based_emotion/README.md

 To run Step 3-1 and 3-2, MusicVAE is required.
 [Here](https://github.com/magenta/magenta/blob/master/README.md#installation) is the description of how to install it.

 It also requires FFmpeg and TiMidity for convert music to WAV format.
-The main executable file of these 2 software are already included in the [oneDrive].
+The main executable file of these 2 software are already included in the [oneDrive](https://anu365-my.sharepoint.com/:f:/g/personal/u6342568_anu_edu_au/ErvJ13yIn9RCkLRekwbp42wBBtALl1j8Mqn0K5or_TTCFg?e=Ui2enr).

 ## Data and External Lib
-Data and external lib can be download from [oneDrive].
+Data and external lib can be download from [oneDrive](https://anu365-my.sharepoint.com/:f:/g/personal/u6342568_anu_edu_au/ErvJ13yIn9RCkLRekwbp42wBBtALl1j8Mqn0K5or_TTCFg?e=Ui2enr).
 #### Dataset
-##### 0.DEAM
+##### 0. DEAM

 The [DEAM dataset](http://cvml.unige.ch/databases/DEAM/).
 Including the MP3 audio files and the dynamic per-half-second annotations.